krsmes/GroovyBukkit/README.md

 can easily be written to get to almost anywhere in the minecraft/craftbukkit code.
 Some entry points have been made available to scripts:

+	log -- a java.util.logging.Logger instance for 'Minecraft' data -- a map of data specific to the user (persists across commands until server restart) global -- a map of data global to all users (persists until server restart) g -- the GroovyBukkit script runner instance s -- the server (org.bukkit.Server)
+	w -- the world (org.bukkit.World)
 	p -- the current player (org.bukkit.player.Player)
+	spawn -- the world's spawn location (org.bukkit.Location)

-	l -- the current player's location (org.bukkit.Location) v -- the current player's vector (org.bukkit.util.Vector) x, y, z -- the current player integer/block location f -- the direction the current player is facing (org.bukkit.block.BlockFace) s -- the server (org.bukkit.Server)
+	l -- the current player's location (org.bukkit.Location) pitch -- the current players pitch (-90..90) yaw -- the current players yaw (normalized to 0..359) f -- the direction the current player is facing (org.bukkit.block.BlockFace) v -- the current player's vector (org.bukkit.util.Vector) x, y, z -- the current player integer/block location
-	w -- the world (org.bukkit.World)

-	g -- the GroovyBukkit script runner instance

-	highY -- the y of the highest block for the players x/z location bY -- a list of vertical blocks at the players location (0..128) data -- a map of data specific to the user (persists across commands until server restart) global -- a map of data global to all users (persists until server restart)
+	b -- the block under the player bFwd -- the block forward of b (in the direction the player is facing) highY -- the y of the highest block for the players x/z location bY -- a list of vertical blocks at the players location (0..128)

 And some custom methods are available for use: